Buying a company car means buying the car through your limited company rather than buying it personally

 Zero emission Vans: you need to report the zero emission Van on the P11d at 0% of £3,500 (£0).
 This is a highly efficient tax saving tip.

-Concluding Vans: If you use the Van for personal use regularly then you’d have the Benefit in Kind.
-So, if you use your vehicle only for some personal use then it could potentially be far better if you get a Van instead of a car, you’d save a lot of tax.
+Concluding Vans: If you use the Van for personal use regularly then you’d have the Benefit In Kind.
+So, if you use your vehicle only for some personal use then it could potentially be far better if you get a van instead of a car, you’d save a lot of tax.

 Purchasing a motorcycle through your company